corn-config/cornlang.dev/src/pages/spec.md

 - Corn is case-sensitive unless specified otherwise.
 - The configuration must be valid UTF-8.
-- In unsupported scenarios, this produces a parser error.
+- In unsupported scenarios, the parser must error.

 ## File structure